slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"The chess grand master considers no more moves than does the expert; he just knows which ones to look at."
 -- Robyn Dawes [1936]*

 > *"First a punch is just a punch.
-Then a puch is not only a punch.
+Then a punch is not only a punch.
 And finally a punch is just a punch."
 -- Bruce Lee [1940]*

 > *"Pros are just amateurs who know how to gracefully recover from their mistakes."